LambdaLabsML/lambda-diffusers/docs/benchmark.md

 ![Stable Diffusion Text2Image Throughput (images/minute)](./pictures/benchmark_sd_precision_step_70.png)

-# Reproduce
+---

+## Reproducing the experiments

-You can use this [Lambda Diffusers](https://github.com/LambdaLabsML/lambda-diffusers) repo to reproduce the results.
+You can use this [Lambda Diffusers](https://github.com/LambdaLabsML/lambda-diffusers) repository to reproduce the results presented in this article.

 ## Setup